arantes555/electron-fetch/README.md

 ## Difference from node-fetch

 - Removed node-fetch specific options, such as `compression`.
-- Added electron-specific option to specify the `Session`.
+- Added electron-specific options to specify the `Session` & to enable using cookies from it.
 - Added electron-specific option `useElectronNet`, which can be set to false when running on Electron in order to behave as Node.js.
 - Removed possibility to use custom Promise implementation (it's 2018, `Promise` is available everywhere!).
 - Removed the possibility to forbid content compression (incompatible with Electron's `net` module, and of limited interest)